After Neoliberalism? The Kilburn Manifesto

 Chair: Jo Littler (Senior Lecturer, City University)

-The seminar will address the latest chapter of the Kilburn Manifesto - "States of imagination" by Janet Newman and John Clarke.
+The seminar addressed the latest chapter of the Kilburn Manifesto - "States of imagination" by Janet Newman and John Clarke.

 The manifesto will be published in online instalments over the next 12 months.